Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Results and Discussion

 where $\langle \sin^{2} \theta \rangle$ stands for the time averaged pitch angle.

-One of the primary assumptions of JP and KP model is the magnetic field which is constant throughout the source.
+One of the primary assumptions of the JP and KP models is that the magnetic field is constant throughout the source.
 But this is unlikely to be a real case.
 A model was proposed by Tribble in which the magnetic field is varied throughout the source \citep{Tr93}.
-This model is more realistic, allowing electrons to diffuse across the layer for varying magnetic field strength. \citet{Ha13} has used the Tribble model for performing spectral ageing analysis for FR II radio galaxies.
-They conclude that the Tribble model gives both an excellent fit to observations and provides a physically realistic picture of the source.
+This model is more realistic, allowing electrons to diffuse across the layer at varying magnetic field strengths. \citet{Tr93} studied the spectral ageing of radio synchrotron emission from relativistic electrons in a random magnetic field.
+He considered a range of break frequencies corresponding to the range in field strength. \citet{Ha13} has used the Tribble model for performing spectral ageing analysis for FR II radio galaxies.
+They conclude that the Tribble model gives both an excellent fit to observations and a physically realistic picture of the source.

-We have used the BRATS software package for spectral ageing analysis of the radio galaxy 3C 35 and 3C 284.
-We present the spectral ageing map of these sources in Figure \ref{spec-age-3C35} and \ref{spec-age-3C284} respectively.
+We have used the BRATS software package for spectral ageing analysis of the radio galaxies 3C 35 and 3C 284.
+We present the spectral ageing maps of these sources in Figure \ref{spec-age-3C35} and \ref{spec-age-3C284}, respectively.
 The findings of these two sources are discussed in the following two sub-sections.